 Passover is the holy day of freedom and redemption.
 After 400 years of slavery under the rule of several Egyptian Pharaohs, Moses led the Israelites to freedom.
 Every year, Jews all over the world celebrate this miracle of redemption with several customs that commemorate and revive that special night when slaves became a free nation and God stained every Egyptian home with grief while passing over the Jewish homes.

-Since the Israelites sneaked out of Egypt in the middle of the night and did not have time to bake bread for the journey, Jews are forbidden to eat bread or anything that has flour or yeast for a week.
-Instead of bread, Jews eat Matzo, a flat cracker made of special flour.
+Since the Israelites snuck out of Egypt in the middle of the night and did not have time to bake bread for the journey, Jews are forbidden to eat bread or anything that has flour or yeast for a week.
+Instead of bread, Jews eat Matzo, a flat cracker made of a special flour.

 On Passover Eve all families gather for a big meal called “The Sader.”
 “The Hagadah” (the book that tells the story of Passover) is read aloud and special songs are sung.
 The table is set with fine china, with the "Passover plate" in the middle.
 This special addition includes a boiled egg (a symbol for hardship and slavery), bitter herbs (to symbolize the misery of the Israelites in Egypt), a drumstick (a symbol for God’s strong hand against the Egyptians), and Haroses (a mixture of nuts, apples, and dates that symbolizes the materials used by the Israelites to build the Pyramids).

 Don't take "Jewish Santa" literally.